SoumitraAgarwal/Scilab-gsoc/Machine_cloud/readme.txt

 ------------------------------------

-3. machineLearn(modelName, data, username, ip, password, toolbox_dir)
+3. machineLearn(modelName, data, toolbox_basedir, parameters)

-The machine learn command is the most basic command and requires the user to write down the model to use, the data matrix in the required form and the username, ip and password.
+The machine learn command is the most basic command and requires the user to write down the model to use, the data matrix in the required form and the parameters

 	- input modelName is the name of the pre-defined model you want to train (refer server scripts)
 	- input data is a data matrix in the pre-defined format
-	- input username is your username on the server machine
-	- input password is your password you used at time of registeration (or changed hence)
-	- input ip is the server ip
 	- input toolbox_dir is the directory of the toolbox
+	- input parameters is the set of parameters given to the scikit learn function in string

 	- output is the status of your training with the attributes file copied to your runtime directory

 ------------------------------------

-4. machineLearnURL(modelName, url, preprocessing, username, ip, password, toolbox_dir)
+4. machineLearnURL(modelName, preprocessing, toolbox_basedir, parameters)

 This command enables you to download the dataset directly onto the server.
 You need to write down a preprocessing script in this case which outputs the dataset into the required format

 	- input modelName is the name of the pre-defined model you want to train (refer server scripts)
-	- input url is a url of your dataset
 	- input preprocessing is the name of the script that converts the ddataset into the pre-defined format
-	- input username is your username on the server machine
-	- input password is your password you used at time of registeration (or changed hence)
-	- input ip is the server ip
 	- input toolbox_dir is the directory of the toolbox
+	- input parameters is the set of parameters given to the scikit learn function in string

 	- output is the status of your training with the attributes file copied to your runtime directory

+(make sure you have downloaded the dataset using 7. machineLearnURLDownload())
 ------------------------------------

 5. machineLearnCustom(script, data, username, ip, password, toolbox_dir)

 This command is to be used when you want to run a custom script on the server.
-The inputs to this are the script, data, username, ip, password.
+The inputs to this are the script, data and the toolbox_dir.
 The script is the python script stored with the name (without the extension).

 	- input script is the name of the script you want to train (refer server scripts)
 	- input data is a the name of your dataset
-	- input username is your username on the server machine
-	- input password is your password you used at time of registeration (or changed hence)
-	- input ip is the server ip
 	- input toolbox_dir is the directory of the toolbox

 	- output is the status of your training with the attributes file copied to your runtime directory